 If the airline loses your bags, make sure you get a written claim for damages.
 This may require a different form than the original "missing luggage" form.
 This can be done at the airport or by mail.

-According to the Office of Aviation Consumer Protection and Enforcement, the maximum an airline pays on lost bags and their contents is limited to $3,300 per passenger on domestic flights, and a varying rate per passenger for checked baggage on international flights based onthe Warsaw Convention or the Montreal Convention.
+The maximum an airline pays on lost bags and their contents is currently limited to $3,400 per passenger on domestic flights, and a varying rate per passenger for checked baggage on international flights based on the Warsaw Convention or the Montreal Convention.
 In the United States, if you paid a checked baggage fee for your lost bag, the airline must refund your fee.
 Check your carrier's website for specifics.

 You may need to produce receipts to prove the value of items you had in your suitcase.
 If you have them, include copies in any documentation you send to the airline.
 (Keep in mind that you will be reimbursed for the depreciated value of your items -- so the airline won't give you the full $1,000 you paid for that suit you purchased two years ago.)
 You can purchase "excess valuation" protection if your checked baggage is worth more than these limits (but before doing so, make sure the items aren't already covered by your homeowner's or travel insurance policy).
 Some credit card companies and travel agencies also offer optional or automatic supplemental baggage coverage.